Date of birth

 He joined the Millers in 2014 but struggled to dislodge regular centre-halves Kari Arnason and Craig Morgan making just a handful of appearances before a loan spell at Crawley Town.
 He was recalled to the Millers in April and starred in defence against Middlesbrough, before playing an assured 30 minutes as sub as the Millers secured their Championship status with a 2-1 success over Reading.

 After loan spells last season at Fleetwood Town and Chesterfield, it looked as though Wood was heading out of the AESSEAL New York Stadium.
 But he flourished under the stewardship of Neil Warnock forming a formidable alliance with Kirk Broadfoot which helped the Millers stay in the division.

-Wood was rewarded with a one-year contract extension during the close season, and proved steady operator again after passing 30 appearances, earning another contract extension.
+Wood was rewarded with a one-year contract extension during the close season, and proved steady operator again after passing 30 appearances, earning another contract extension but the Millers were relegated to League One.